-Bismarck Dinko is a Lecturer in Immunology and Parasitology with Molecular Biology in the Department of Biomedical Sciences, School of Basic and Biomedical Sciences.
-He is a Welcome Trust Training Fellow in Public Health and Tropical Medicine based at UHAS.
+Bismarck Dinko is a Senior Lecturer in Parasite Biology and Immunity in the Department of Biomedical Sciences, School of Basic and Biomedical Sciences, University of Health and Allied Sciences, Ho.

 PhD, Infectious and Tropical Diseases, 2013, London School of Hygiene and Tropical Medicine, London, UK

 BSc Biology, 2006, Kwame Nkrumah University of Science and Technology, Kumasi, Ghana.

 Following his PhD he took up a Faculty position at the University of Health and Allied Sciences, Ho, Ghana and with post-doctoral funding from Fogarty International Centre through the VECD Consortium (2015/2016) and the Wellcome Trust (2016-2020), he has built and is leading a Research Group working on the biology and immunity of Plasmodium falciparum sexual stages.